Guides / Building Search UI

 ]);

-Once you have added all the wanted widgets to the instance, you have to call the start method to actually start the search:
+Once you’ve added all the desired widgets to the wrapper, call the start method to begin searching:

 1